htadicha/hotelio-PP3/README.md

 - __stack_overflow:__ validation code taken from stack overflow [validation code](https://stackoverflow.com/questions/53069558/how-to-make-invalid-choice-try-again-print-if-the-user-doesnt-input-one-of-t)
 - __YouTube__ idea and inspiration taken from this youtube video which was doing calculator for electricity; [YouTube](https://www.youtube.com/watch?v=sbOW1_J79rM)
-- Some validation take from the code institute training materials and love sandwhich projects.
+- __code institute:__ Some validation take from the code institute training materials and love sandwhich projects.
-- date validation taken from chatGPT and google.
+- __ChatGPT and Google__ date validation taken from chatGPT and google.
--
 ## Acknowledgements.
 I would like to thank: